jonassiewertsen/statamic-live-search/README.md

 ### Use your own template

 Create your own template and put it somewhere you like.
-Define the template in the tag and you are ready to go:
+Define the template in the tag and you are ready to go.

+If you need augmented values, which is the case for images, it's the easiest way to use Antlers, so you don't need to worry about it.

 ```html
 {{ livewire:search template='partials.your-own-search-template' }}